 The biggest factors that decide your ranking speed

-1) Your site’s existing trust
+1) Your site’s history and topical relevance

 2) Search intent match (this beats word count)